Thomas Sorber: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Georgetown 2024 Basketball Commitments".
+Rivals.
+Retrieved August 20, 2025.; "2024 Georgetown Hoyas Recruiting Class".
+ESPN.
+Retrieved August 20, 2025.; "2024 Team Ranking".
+Rivals.
+Retrieved August 20, 2025.;

 College career

 Sorber scored 20 points and grabbed 13 rebounds in his college debut against Lehigh.
 He scored 25 points with nine rebounds in the next game against Fairfield and was named the Big East Conference Rookie of the Week for the first week of the season.

 At the conclusion of his freshman season, Sorber was named to the All-Big East Third Team and was a unanimous selection to the Big East All-Freshman team.
 As a freshman, he averaged 14.5 points, 8.5 rebounds and 2.4 assists per game.
 On March 27, 2025, Sorber declared for the 2025 NBA draft while maintaining his college eligibility.
-He later decided to remain in the draft.
+He ultimately decided to remain in the draft and forego his remaining three years of collegiate eligibility.
+Several mock drafts projected that he would be a mid-first round pick.

 Professional career

 On June 25, 2025, Sorber was selected as the 15th overall pick in the 2025 NBA draft, by the Oklahoma City Thunder.
 His selection made him the first player in the history of Georgetown basketball to be drafted directly into the NBA as a freshman.
-On September 4, Sorber sustained a torn ACL in his right knee during an offseason workout, ending his season.
+On September 4, Sorber sustained a torn ACL in his right knee during an offseason workout, causing him to miss the 2025–26 season.